mevdschee/php-crud-api/README.md

 Enjoy!

-## Custom Endpoint with Controller
+## Custom Endpoints with Controller

 You can add your own custom REST API endpoints by writing your own custom controller class.
-The class must provider a constructor that accepts three parameters.
-These parameters will allow you to add custom endpoints to the Router and implements your own logic.
+The class must provide a constructor that accepts three parameters.
+These parameters will allow you to register custom endpoints to the existing router and with a callback that implements your own logic.

+Here is an example of custom controller class:

 ```
 class MyHelloController {